 I was watching from my frat house and committed first degree murder on several inanimate objects.
 I was (am) friends with all and my brother was on the team at the time.
 It was devastating for all the good Pitt fans out there not seeing their favorite wrestlers on the podium, and of course for those three not seeing the fruits of their labor pay off in a grand way.

 At least in 2014 Pitt had four wrestlers make it to the Blood Round.
 That’s more than they had the next four years combined.
-That’s a bit scary, but things are looking up.
+That’s a bit scary, but there are reasons for optimism.

-Of the three crusaders who made it that far last season, all are back, and two were only freshman.
+Of the three crusaders who made it that far last season, all are back, and two were only freshmen.

 I devised a scoring system to analyze NCAA performances as a team without just looking at final team placing or team score.
 It does not include bonus points nor exponentially reward higher placements.
 Quite simply, point values were assigned to an individual’s performance equal to his placement.

-For example, 5th place = 5 points, a loss in the round of 12 was determined by comparing the four individuals who lost in that round to their victor’s final placement and carried out to be 9-12, a loss in the Round of 16 = 16, a loss in the round of 24 = 24, a loss in the first round = 32, not qualifying = 34.
+For example, 5th place = 5 points, the value for a loss in the round of 12 was determined by comparing the four individuals who also lost in that round to their victor’s final placement and carried out to be 9-12 (in other words, which of the Blood Round losers lost to the better opponent), a loss in the Round of 16 = 16, a loss in the round of 24 = 24, a loss in the first round = 32, not qualifying = 34.
 Making non-qualifiers 34 is the only way to standardize all non-qualifiers (there are 33 in each weight).
 If all ten entrants won NCAA titles, the score would be 10, if no one qualified 340.
 Like golf, lower is better.

 Pitt’s best score using this system is 210 in 2014 which is not their best finish according to official NCAA standings but is the year they beat Oklahoma State in the dual, and arguably the best team of this decade.